nimxor/cur_django/README.md

 # Django Blog
----Trying to create an OJ for college any help will be appretiated .
+---Trying to create an OJ for college any help will be appreciated .